 The literature regarding work-related accidents and DST is also conflicting.
-Looking first at work-related accidents and occupational injury, two articles found no significant difference in workplace accident frequency between the week before and the week after the shift in the spring and fall.
-15,16 The authors of one study did notice a trend in annual and seasonal variation of workplace accidents, which they attribute to seasonal changes in weather conditions.
-15 Alternatively, Barnes et al. examined national mining injury data from the National Institute for Occupational Safety and Health from 1983-2006 and found that on the Monday following a transition, there are, on average, 3.6 more mining injuries and this translates to 2,649 more days of work lost due to injury than on non-transition days.
-17 This suggests that the injuries that occur on these days are more severe.
-The second data set this group used was from the American Time Use Survey of the Bureau of Labor Statistics and they aimed to understand the link between phase changes (i.e. DST transitions) and sleep quantity.
-Results from this study indicate that, "...on Mondays directly following the switch to Daylight Saving Time, workers sleep on average 40 min less than on other days.
-On Mondays directly following the switch to Standard Time-in which 1 hour is gained-there are no significant differences in sleep, injury quantity, or injury severity."17 The authors conclude that the transition between daylight saving time and standard time put employees in danger and that as a practical application, employers should be mindful of scheduling dangerous work activities around a phase shift.17
+Looking first at work-related accidents and occupational injury, three articles found no significant difference in workplace accident frequency between the week before and the week after the shift in the spring and fall.
+The authors of one study did notice a trend in annual and seasonal variation of workplace accidents, which they attribute to seasonal changes in weather conditions.
+Alternatively, an analysis of national mining injury data from the National Institute for Occupational Safety and Health from 1983-2006 found that there are, on average, 3.6 more mining injuries on the Monday following a transition, which translates to 2,649 more days of work lost due to injury than on non-transition days.
+This suggests that the injuries that occur on these days are more severe.
+Authors also analyzed a second data set from the American Time Use Survey of the Bureau of Labor Statistics to understand the link between phase changes (i.e., DST transitions) and sleep quantity.
+Results from this study indicate that, "...on Mondays directly following the switch to [DST], workers sleep on average 40 min less than on other days.
+On Mondays directly following the switch to Standard Time- in which 1 hour is gained-there are no significant differences in sleep, injury quantity, or injury severity."
+The authors conclude that the transition between DST and standard time put employees in danger and that, as a practical application, employers should be mindful of scheduling dangerous work activities around a phase shift.